-The Department of Nuclear Engineering was established in 1958 as an inter-disciplinary program and was granted departmental status in 1986.
-Its name was changed to the Department of Nuclear, Plasma and Radiological Engineering in 1999 to reflect the three paths typically followed by its students, and the wide variety of courses available to them.
-The change was approved by the Illinois Board of Higher Education at its June 15, 1999, meeting.
+Nuclear, Plasma, and Radiological Engineering first was established as the Department of Nuclear Engineering in 1958 as an inter-disciplinary program and was granted departmental status in 1986.
+In 1999, the department's name was changed to Nuclear, Plasma and Radiological Engineering, reflecting the wide variety of courses available to students.